Doogan1/RemonAnalysis/README.md

 - **`show_labels`**: Determines how to display labels for scatter plots.
 Options:
   - `"on_hover"`: Show county names when hovering over points.
   - `"next_to_points"`: Show county names as text next to scatter points.
+- **`selected_groups`**: Selects which subset of groups to display in the box plot.
+Options:
+  - `"Target"`: Show just the target point and a degenerate box plot.
+  - `"Neighbors"`: Show the n_neighbors - nearest neighbors scatter and box plot.
+  - `"Target + Neighbors"`: Combine the target with its neighbors and plot the scatter points along with the box plot.

 ---